 How to Sharpen Kitchen Knives: Complete Guide for Home Cooks

-A sharp knife is one of the most important safety tools in a kitchen โ€” dull knives require more force and are far more likely to slip and cause injury.
+A sharp knife is one of the most important safety tools in a kitchen โ dull knives require more force and are far more likely to slip and cause injury.
 Sharpening at home is straightforward with the right tools and technique.
-Here's everything you need to know.
+See our kitchen knife buying guide for recommendations on which knives to own before focusing on sharpening them.

-Whetstone vs Pull-Through vs Honing Rod โ€” What's the Difference?
+Whetstone vs Pull-Through vs Honing Rod

-A whetstone removes metal from the blade to create a new edge โ€” the gold standard for knife sharpening used by professionals.
+A whetstone removes metal from the blade to create a new edge โ the gold standard used by professionals.
 A pull-through sharpener is easier and faster but removes more metal and produces a less refined edge.
-A honing rod doesn't sharpen โ€” it realigns the edge between sharpenings to maintain performance.
+A honing rod does not sharpen โ it realigns the edge between sharpenings to maintain performance.
 For most home cooks: sharpen with a whetstone every few months, hone before each use.

 How to Use a Whetstone

 Soak the stone in water for 5-10 minutes.
 Place on a damp cloth to prevent sliding.
-Hold the knife at a 15-20 degree angle to the stone โ€” Japanese knives typically at 15 degrees, European knives at 20 degrees.
-Using moderate pressure, push the blade forward across the stone as if trying to slice a thin layer off the top.
+Hold the knife at a 15-20 degree angle to the stone โ Japanese knives typically at 15 degrees, European knives at 20 degrees.
+Push the blade forward across the stone as if trying to slice a thin layer off the top.
 Work from heel to tip in a smooth arc.
 Repeat 8-10 strokes per side.
 Rinse the blade and stone, then work on the finer grit side to refine the edge.
-Test sharpness by slicing paper โ€” a sharp knife cuts cleanly without tearing.
+Test sharpness by slicing paper โ a sharp knife cuts cleanly without tearing.

 How to Use a Pull-Through Sharpener

-Pull-through sharpeners are the easiest option for maintaining kitchen knives without learning whetstone technique.
 Place the sharpener on a stable surface.
-Pull the knife from heel to tip through the coarse slot with light downward pressure โ€” 3-4 strokes.
+Pull the knife from heel to tip through the coarse slot with light downward pressure โ 3-4 strokes.
 Then repeat through the fine slot.
 Rinse the blade before using.
-Pull-through sharpeners are adequate for maintaining everyday kitchen knives but won't restore a severely dull blade as effectively as a whetstone.
+Pull-through sharpeners are adequate for maintaining everyday kitchen knives but will not restore a severely dull blade as effectively as a whetstone.

 How to Use a Honing Rod